Features

 - XAVC clips beyond HD in resolution will show up as “Generic AVCI” in the format column in Avid Media Composer v8.3.1.

-- On Media Composer from v8.9.2 to 2018.1 certain XAVC Intra, 4K CBG clips cannot be played back, regardless of whether the clips were linked with the nablet plug-in or the Avid own MXF plug-in.
+- On Media Composer from v8.9.2 to 2018.1 certain XAVC Intra 4K CBG clips cannot be played back, regardless whether the clips were linked with the nablet plug-in or the Avid own MXF plug-in.
 Hitting the Play button results in an error message.
-The workaround is to transcode the linked clip to DNxHR.
+Workaround is to transcode the linked clip to DNxHR.

 - AMA File Exporting 1080p50/60 XAVC media on Media Composer v8.7.2 and v8.8.0 fails with a message about unsupported compression format.
 Upgrade to v 8.8.1 or later.